Human–wildlife conflict: Feral cat

+Sparrow

+During the Four Pests campaign in Maoist China (1958–1960), the Eurasian tree sparrow was targeted for extermination due to its consumption of grain and seeds.
+Massive culling efforts—including nest destruction, egg breaking, and widespread hunting by citizens—led to a near-extinction of sparrows in China.
+The campaign caused severe ecological disruption, contributing to locust outbreaks, decreased crop yields, and part of the Great Chinese Famine, resulting in millions of human deaths.

+Rabbits

+European Rabbits in Australia were introduced to Australia in the 18th century.
+Thomas Austin's release of a small number of rabbits in 1859 led to a population explosion, causing severe ecological damage and agricultural losses.
+Control measures have included shooting, destroying warrens, fencing, and biological control such as the myxoma virus and rabbit hemorrhagic disease (RHD).

+Monkey

+Agricultural expansion push rhesus macaques into human settlements.
+In Nepal and India, crop raiding causes significant financial losses and negative perceptions of macaques, leading to actions such as culling and management programs.

+By continent

 Africa

 As a tropical continent with substantial anthropogenic development, Africa is a hotspot for biodiversity and therefore, for human-wildlife conflict.
 Two of the primary examples of conflict in Africa are human-predator (lions, leopards, cheetahs, etc.) and human-elephant conflict.
 Depredation of livestock by African predators is well documented in Kenya, Namibia, Botswana, and more.
 African elephants frequently clash with humans, as their long-distance migrations often intersect with farms.
 The resulting damage to crops, infrastructure, and at times, people, can lead to the retaliatory killing of elephants by locals.

-In 2017, more than 8 000 human-wildlife conflict incidents were reported in Namibia alone (World Bank, 2019).
-Hyenas killed more than 600 cattle in the Zambezi Region of Namibia between 2011 and 2016 and there were more than 4 000 incidents of crop damage, mostly caused by elephants moving through the region (NACSO, 2017a).
+In 2017, more than 8,000 human-wildlife conflict incidents were reported in Namibia alone (World Bank, 2019).
+Hyenas killed more than 600 cattle in the Zambezi Region of Namibia between 2011 and 2016 and there were more than 4,000 incidents of crop damage, mostly caused by elephants moving through the region (NACSO, 2017a).